How to Protect Your "Leave Out" With Hair Extensions & Wigs

 Twists or Braids in the Front

-Twisting or braiding your hair up will reduce the need for constantly flat ironing, crimping or curling your leave out.
-It gives a new twist to your original look.
+Twisting or braiding your hair will reduce the need to apply heat to your hair, and it gives a fun twist to your original look.

 braids-senegalese-twists-locs